nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 Both `nargs` and `nresults` have the same meaning as in [lua_call](https://www.lua.org/manual/5.3/manual.html#lua_call).
 If there are no errors during the call, then `luaL_pcallx` behaves exactly like `lua_call`.
 However, if there is any error, `lua_pcallx` has already established an traceback error handler for the call that catches the error.
 It cleans up the stack and returns the negative error code.

-Any caught error is posted to a separate NodeMCU task which reports the error.
-The error reporter is defined in the registry entry "`onerror`".
+Any caught error is posted to a separate NodeMCU task which which calls the error reporter as defined in the registry entry `onerror` with the traceback text as its argument.
 The default action is to print the error and then set a 1 sec one-shot timer to restart the CPU.
 (One second is enough time to allow the error to be sent over the network if redirection to a telnet session is in place.)
 If the `onerror` entry is set to `print` for example, then the error is simply printed without restarting the CPU.

 Note that the Lua runtime does not call the error handler if the error is an out-of memory one, so in this case the out-of-memory error is posted to the error reporter without a traceback.